iameshureddy/Logistic-Regression-Classifier-for-Breast-Cancer-Dataset/README.md

 from sklearn.datasets import load_breast_cancer
 It contains 569 samples with 30 numerical features describing tumor characteristics.

-Steps Performed
+Steps Performed:

-Load and explore the dataset
+1.Load and explore the dataset

-Split into training and test sets
+2.Split into training and test sets

-Standardize features
+3.Standardize features

-Use cross-validation to tune the regularization parameter (C)
+4.Use cross-validation to tune the regularization parameter (C)

-Train logistic regression model using best C
+5.Train logistic regression model using best C

-Evaluate model with:
+6.Evaluate model with:

 Confusion matrix